This post may contain affiliate links, view our disclosure.

 Instructions

-• Heat the oil in a saucepan over medium heat.
-Add the onion and sauté until slightly softened, about 5 minutes.
+- Create base flavor.
+Heat the oil in a saucepan over medium heat.
+Add the onion and sauté until slightly softened, about 5 minutes, stirring occasionally.

-• Add the lentils, bay leaves, cumin, black pepper, and chicken stock.
-Cover the pot and bring the soup up to a rolling boil, then turn down the heat and let it boil gently for 30 minutes, stirring occasionally, and adding a splash of water if necessary.
+- Boil gently.
+Add the lentils, bay leaves, cumin, black pepper, and chicken stock.
+Cover the pot and bring the soup up to a rolling boil, then turn down the heat and let it boil gently for 30 minutes, stirring occasionally, and adding a splash of water if necessary if it's too thick.

 Notes

-• Storage: Store leftover Red Lentil Soup covered in the fridge for up to 5 days.
-This reheats well on the stovetop or in the microwave.
-You may need to add a splash of water to thin it out when reheating.
+- Storage and Reheating: After cooling, store leftovers in an airtight container in the fridge for up to 5 days or in the freezer for up to 6 months.
+This soup reheats well on the stovetop or in the microwave.
+(TIP: You may need to add a splash of water to thin it out when reheating.)

 Nutrition